xris1658/yadaw/doc/BUILD.md

   does not exist in the application built with MSVC.

 ## Build on Linux
-The following steps are for Ubuntu and its forks.
+The following steps are made for Ubuntu and its forks.
 Though not tested, those might be usable on Debian and its forks.

 - Install some prerequisites:
   ```shell